LuisBosquez/azure-cosmosdb-graph/README.md

 In short, the wrangling steps are:
 - Start with a manually created list of just 10 favorite actors (see 'actors_for_candidate_movies' below)
-- Extract just the movies for those actors (approx 426 movies)
+- Extract just the movies for those actors
 - Filter the movies by minimum rating
 - Extract the principals (i.e. - actors) for those filtered movies.
 Omit directors, producers, stunt men, etc.
 - Extract the details for each of the principals
-- Derive the person-knows-person Edges based on the set of actors for each movie.
+- Derive the person-knows-person Edges based on the set of actors for each movie
 - Generate a list of Gremlin commands to insert the Vertices (movies, actors) and Edges into the DB
-- Note, the Gremlin command generation was intentionally decoupled from the actual DB loading.

 See bash shell scripts **wrangle.sh** and **create_load_queries.sh** which implement this process.
+Note that the Gremlin command generation was intentionally decoupled from the actual DB loading process.

 Within $IMDB_DATA_DIR there should be raw/ and processed/ subdirectories.
 The downloaded and unzipped IMDb data should be in the raw/ directory.